Delboy/Colour-Type/README.md

 ### Rule Area
 - The rule area explains the rules of the game, giving two examples to aid the user.
-- On desktop the rules are easily visible to the right of the game area.
+- If the user is on desktop then the rules are easily visible to the right of the game area.
-- If using a smaller screen, to save space, the rule area is initially hidden.
+- If the user is on a smaller device, to save space, the rule area is initially hidden.
 Clicking the downward chevron next to the 'how to play' link displays the rules in the center of the screen.
-- On tablet size screens touching the 'x' in the top right corner will close the rules.
-- On mobile size screens touching the rules anywhere will close it.
+- On tablet size screens touching the 'x' in the top right corner will close the rules, whereas touching the rules anywhere on mobile size screens will close it.

 <img src="assets/readme-assets/images/rules.png" width="350" height="450">